 De-identified data may be shared with other parties to maximize the usefulness of the collected research data.
 Data can be requested from the principal investigators with a detailed description of the objectives and methods of the study for which the data is intended.
 Data will be made available for this purpose at least 18 months after the publication of the main report.
 Data may also be shared with non-commercial parties for scientific purposes, including individual patient meta-analyses, and with the commercial parties involved in this study as manufacturers of minimally invasive neuronavigation integrated endoscopy-guided devices For these purposes, specific consent will be asked from the participants.
 In addition, specific consent will be asked for sharing of de-identified data outside of the European Union.
-Written proposals will be assessed by DIST investigators for appropriateness of use, and a data sharing agreement in accordance with Dutch regulations will be put in place before data is shared.
+The CONTRAST data access and writing committee will review all data requests for approval, and for external parties a data sharing agreement in accordance with Dutch regulations will be put in place before data is shared.